marzdrel/diffickens/_posts/2021-02-17-replace-case-statements-with-dry-matcher.md

 Writing this requirements was pretty straightforward.
 I encourage everyone to try to implement this logic on their own.
-The idea of doing my own implementation as a though exercise came to me when writing this article.
+The idea of doing my own implementation as a thought exercise came to me when writing this article.
 I've decided to give it a go and here's what I came with.
 I haven't really spend too much time thinking about, so beware of any bugs or weird edge-cases.